British Committee for Refugees from Czechoslovakia: The kindertransport

-Other individuals and organizations
+Other individuals and organisations

-A number of humanitarian organizations and individuals collaborated with the BCRC in Czechoslovakia.
-These included Quakers Tessa and Jean Rowntree and Mary Penman; Unitarians E. Rosalind Lee and H. J. McLachlan, the afore-mentioned Americans, Waitstill and Martha Sharp; and the Czech Marie Schmolka of HICEM, a Jewish emigration organization.
+A number of humanitarian organisations and individuals collaborated with the BCRC in Czechoslovakia.
+These included Quakers Tessa and Jean Rowntree and Mary Penman; Unitarians E. Rosalind Lee and H. J. McLachlan, the afore-mentioned Americans, Waitstill and Martha Sharp; and the Czech Marie Schmolka of HICEM, a Jewish emigration organisation.
 Margaret Layton was the secretary of the BCRC in London.
 British diplomat Robert J. Stopford in the British Legation was the official liaison of the BCRC, especially useful in managing relations with the German occupiers to get exit visas for refugees.
 The Gestapo's Karl Bömelburg was Stopford's and BRCR's liaison with the Germans and their source for the all-important exit documents.
 He was forthcoming with exit documents for Jews as the Germans at the time were happy for Jews to leave while opposing the emigration of "political" refugees, which included many Jews.
 The American Consul-General in Prague, Irving N. Linnell, kept (against regulations) Waitstill Sharp's operating funds in his office safe to protect them from German confiscation.

 Results

 The numbers of refugees who succeeded in leaving Czechoslovakia is uncertain.
-A later accounting attributed humanitarian organizations with facilitating the emigration of 12,000 refugees from Czechoslovakia to the United Kingdom in 1938 until the end of 1939.
-Many of the Czechs who had taken refuge in several different European countries were not admitted to Britain until after the beginning of World War II on 1 September 1939 and the demise of the BCRC.
+A later accounting attributed humanitarian organisations with facilitating the emigration of 12,000 refugees from Czechoslovakia to the United Kingdom in 1938 until the end of 1939.
+Many of the Czechs who had taken refuge in several different European countries were not admitted to Britain until after the beginning of the Second World War on 1 September 1939 and the demise of the BCRC.
 The composition of the refugees (Jews were not tallied separately) was: 6,000 Czechoslovaks, 3,000 Sudeten Germans, 300 Czech minorities, 1,000 Reich Germans, 800 Austrians, and 800 unclassified persons.
 Most of the refugees remained in Britain, but 1,100 refugees emigrated to Canada, 250 families to Palestine, and 200 families to Sweden.
 Almost 400 emigrated to other parts of the British Empire, the United States, and South America.

-Those refugees who escaped Czechoslovakia without assistance from humanitarian organizations are estimated to have numbered 4,000 to 8,000.
+Those refugees who escaped Czechoslovakia without assistance from humanitarian organisations are estimated to have numbered 4,000 to 8,000.

 Czech Refugee Trust Fund

 The Czech Refugee Trust Fund (CRTF) was created on 12 July 1939 by the British government to assist refugees from Czechoslovakia and to care for them in Britain until they could be resettled elsewhere.
 The Trust absorbed the BCRC and its 170 employees.
 The Trust existed until 1975.

-In January 1940, the Trust was accused of being "dominated by Communists, British and foreign."
-The British security agency, MI5, investigated the Trust and continued its surveillance of it and its employees throughout World War II even though the Soviet Union and the United Kingdom were allies in the war against Germany.
+In January 1940, the Trust was accused of being "dominated by Communists, British and foreign".
+The British security agency, MI5, investigated the Trust and continued its surveillance of it and its employees throughout the Second World War even though the Soviet Union and the United Kingdom were, after the German invasion of the Soviet Union in 1941, allies against Germany.